 About me

-I am a Ph.D. student in Computer Science at the Robotics and Perception Group (RPG), supervised by Professor Davide Scaramuzza, and an Associated Researcher at the ETH AI Center.
-My primary research interests are in sequence modeling and machine learning fundamentals.
-This theoretical work directly informs the development of efficient neural network architectures, with practical applications such as neuromorphic (event-based) vision systems.
-I am also interested in dynamical systems, theoretical computer science, and applied mathematics, particularly where these fields intersect with computational and mathematical challenges.
-If you would like to discuss my work or explore potential collaborations, please feel free to contact me or check my recent papers in the Publications tab.
+I am a Ph.D. student in Computer Science at the Robotics and Perception Group (RPG), advised by Professor Davide Scaramuzza, and an Associated Researcher at the ETH AI Center.
+My research lies at the intersection of theoretical machine learning, sequence modeling, and the design of efficient neural network architectures.
+I am particularly interested in understanding the principles that govern learning, representation, and computation in sequence models, and in using these insights to develop architectures that are both theoretically grounded and practically effective.
+This work also connects to applications such as neuromorphic, event-based vision systems.
+More broadly, I am interested in dynamical systems, theoretical computer science, and applied mathematics, especially where these areas give rise to deep computational and mathematical challenges.
+If you would like to discuss my work or explore potential collaborations, please feel free to contact me or browse my recent papers in the Publications tab.

 Before joining RPG, I obtained my Master's degree in Computer Science from the Faculty of Technical Sciences in Novi Sad, Serbia.
-During my master's studies, I completed an internship at the University of Cambridge, supervised by Professor Pietro Liò.
+During my Master's studies, I completed an internship at the University of Cambridge under the supervision of Professor Pietro Liò.

 Recent News